Are prescription drugs covered in the visitors insurance? How much is the co pay?

 No, for all covered expenses, you pay one deductible cumulative.
-If you have already specified your deductible visiting a doctor's office, for example, as long as you have already specified your deductible, you don't have to pay separate deductible again for the prescription drugs.
+If you have already satisfied your deductible visiting a doctor's office, for example, as long as you have already satisfied your deductible, you don't have to pay separate deductible again for the prescription drugs.

 Which pharmacies can I use?